utopia-foss/dantro/doc/plotting/auto_detection.rst

 .. hint::

     When using the :doc:`data transformation framework <plot_data_selection>`, the signature of the plot functions is averse to the choice of a creator.
-    This makes it possible to implement *generic* plotting functions, which can be used for all :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator`\ -derived plot creators.
+    This makes it possible to implement *generic* plotting functions, which can be used for all :py:class:`~dantro.plot.creators.pyplot.PyPlotCreator`\ -derived plot creators.

     In such cases, simply omit the ``creator_*`` argument to the decorator and specify the creator via the plot configuration.